icebarf/lispy/readme.md

 - Make sure libedit is installed on your machine
 - Open main.c in your favorite editor.
-- Go to line 20.
-Press enter and type the follow and then save and exit
+- Go to line 21.
+Replace the histedit.h line with the following and then save and exit

 To type:
 ```c
 #include <editline/history.h>
 ```

-#### Any other distro or Ubuntu/Debian
+#### Normal steps

 - Install make on your machine
 - `git clone https://github.com/sysgrammer/lispy.git`
 - `cd lispy`